wokast/RePrimAnd/_sources/eos_barotr_files.rst.txt

 To create a piecewise polytropic EOS file, use the following.
 See :ref:`EOSPiecewisePoly` for details on the EOS.
+An example script can be found in `EOS/create/make_read_pp`.

 .. autofunction:: save_barotr_pwpoly